 After testing the search strategy on WoS Core Collection, we applied it to an augmented list of databases.
 The databases used were: WoS General Collection-Science Citation Index Expanded, WoS Social Sciences Citation Index, and Transportation Research International Documentation (TRID).
 The definitive version of the search was completed and exported by the lead author on March 21st, 2021.
 The number of documents identified in this was was 6,382.

 The semi-automated nature of the search strategy was overly inclusive, thereby reducing the risk of omitting relevant material.
-The next stage was to trim the corpus; the authors worked with a group of undergraduate research assistants to scan the documents and assess their relevance based on titles and abstracts.
+The next stage was to trim the corpus; the authors worked with a group of previously trained undergraduate research assistants to scan the documents and assess their relevance based on titles and abstracts.
 Two research assistants voted on each document, and a third vote from the authorship team broke ties.
 After this step, 1,710 documents were assessed based on full-text, again with each being voted on by two research assistants and an authorship team member tie-breaker.
 Next, using a data extraction template and workflow that was pilot-tested with a subset of papers, the authorship team extracted data from the eligible documents using Covidence (Covidence, 2023), an online application for literature screening.
 The evidence selection workflow, flow diagram, data extraction template, and some sample data extractions can be consulted in Appendix Figure 4.
 The end result of this scan was a corpus of 165 documents retained for data extraction.

 Synthesis of findings